 Lastly, if you really want to get better at coping with change, you’re going to have to morph your mindset towards a “take action” mentality.
 This doesn’t mean that you should be angry and start acting out, it means that you need to be proactive.

 Start working towards a solution and a path to the finish line with this big change.
 There is always a light at the end of the tunnel, you just have to hang on long enough to see it.
 And if you’ve read my site for awhile, I’ll tell you that sometimes things just suck, but that is no excuse for giving up.
 You can do this.

 Take one thing at a time and work your way forward.
 Take actions to solve this change or make it more positive in any way you can.
 Sometimes this requires leaning on a friend or family member, so do that while you figure out the plan.
 Ask them to lend you their ear or be an emotional support person for you.
 We’ve all had hard times.
 They will understand, and hopefully be grateful that you asked.

 What happens in your life is ultimately up to you.
 “Things” happen to all of us to try to throw off our game, but it is up to us to pick ourselves up, dust ourselves off, and keep going.
 Change will happen and does happen, it’s just a matter of how you handle it that will determine where and how you end up.

-No matter who you are, big changes in life can be overwhelming.
+No matter who you are, big changes in life can be overwhelming and coping with change can be difficult.
 Anxious thoughts will consume your mind and stress will creep in overnight.
 Take a breath, follow these steps, and sleep on it.
 You’ll find that light at the end of the tunnel before you know it.